|Skip Navigation Links|

 By default, IPv6 address autoconfiguration uses the MAC address of an interface when creating the interface ID portion of the IPv6 address.
 If the IPv6 address of the interface is well known, swapping one interface for another interface can cause problems.
 The MAC address of the new interface will be different.
 During address autoconfiguration, a new interface ID is generated.

-For an IPv6-enabled interface that you do not plan to replace, use the autoconfigured IPv6 address, as introduced in IPv6 Address Autoconfiguration.
+For an IPv6-enabled interface that you do not plan to replace, use the autoconfigured IPv6 address, as explained in Autoconfiguration Process.

 For IPv6-enabled interfaces that must appear anonymous outside the local network, consider using a randomly generated token for the interface ID.
 For instructions and an example, refer to How to Configure a Temporary Address.